 A LADDER.
 Of course, a rolling ladder.
 That’s the dream.

 Why I love journalism.
 The importance of short stories.
 How I learned how to make hard decisions.
 The Winter Soldier codebook.
+Handmade.
 The first object I put on my desk at work that I cared about.
 The second thing, too.
 Ginormous black notebooks.
 Severus Snape’s wand.
 Why my son is named Spencer.

 Our interior designer recommended a furniture maker.
 He made a good first impression, but the process of getting the shelves built was endless weeks of silence punctuated with moments of hope.
 Three times during the long silence, I told myself, “Well… better find another craftsperson,” which was promptly followed by an out-of-the-blue text giving us hope once again.